WildCodeSchool/workshop-jwt/README.md

 ### Running

-You can start the project with the command :
+You can start the project with the command:

 ```bash
 npm run dev